deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 $ openstack subnet list
 ```

 Depending on the de.NBI cloud site we have to enable the `localDNSLookup` feature.
-Some cloud sites do not offer a full DNS service for instances (local instances can't be re resolved), this is currently the case in **Berlin**, **DKFZ**, **Heidelberg** and **Tuebingen**.
+Some cloud sites do not offer a full DNS service for instances (local instances can't be resolved), this is currently the case in **Berlin**, **DKFZ**, **Heidelberg** and **Tuebingen**.

 The network setup at  **Tuebingen** differs from the other cloud sites, not supporting Openstack self-service networks.
-Everything is preconfigured and every started instance gets a flaoting ip.
+The network is preconfigured and every instance gets a floating ip.

-BiBigrid has to take take care of this not adding an additional floating ip to the master node (which will not work).
-We have to disable the `useMasterWithPublicIp` option.
+BiBigrid takes care of this not adding an additional floating ip to the master node (which will not work).
+We have to disable the `useMasterWithPublicIp` option, when running BiBiGrid at **Tuebingen**.

-This option can also be used when you want running a BiBiGrid cluster in non public environmemt.

 ### Instances